auino/docker-git-updater/README.md

 docker run -v <git_folder>:/volume -w /volume -d docker-git-updater:latest
 ```
 where `<git_folder>` identifies the folder of your git repository including updates.

-### Support ###

-In case you wish to contribute, please let me know.
-For instance, I'm aware that having a `GIT_PASSWORD` environment variable is not the best solution, in terms of security.

 ### Contacts ###